mholman5721/ArduinoLCDGraphicsLibrary/README.md

 # ArduinoLCDGraphicsLibrary
-The git repository for my custom LCD graphics library.
+This is the official git repository for Matthew Holman's ArduinoLCDGraphicsLibrary.

+This library can be used with LCD screens for the purposes of displaying individual animated characters, and integer values in 'portrait' format.

 Libraries Used In Demo
 ----------------------